peterhinch/micropython-filters/README.md

  1. `coeffs` A 32 bit integer array of coefficients.
  2. `shift` The result of each multiplication is shifted right by `shift` bits before adding to the result.
 See Scaling above.

+Note that Viper can issue very confusing error messages.
+If these occur, check the data types passed to `create_fir` and `fir`.

 ## FIR using ARM Thumb Assembler